 • Relationship of emergency contact

-We process the following data of our clients:
+We process the following data from our clients:

 • Contact Name